-- detecting new charges and convictions of those people who hold a current WWC Card and preventing them from continuing to engage in child-related work where their criminal record and behaviour indicates they may harm a child; and
+- Detecting new charges and convictions of those people who hold a current WWC Card and preventing them from continuing to engage in child-related work where their criminal record and behavior indicates they may harm a child; and

-- protecting children by creating awareness that child safety is a whole of community responsibility.
+- Protecting children by creating awareness that child safety is a whole community responsibility.